CartoDB/documentation/app/content/carto-user-manual/tutorials/selecting-out-of-home-panels-using-geosegmentation.md

     ![Map new variable consolidated age stats](/img/cloud-native-workspace/tutorials/tutorial17_map_ooh_geosegmentation_new_variable_age.png)

+    You can now delete the previous source and layer and keep the new one, as we will keep building on it.

 13. Let´s now add variables to represent geographies where the median annual income is above $70,000, and subsequently normalize it.
 As before, we will write a custom query, but we will run this in the same layer as before, on other words we will perform further analysis on the same layer.
 Replace the previous query with the query below:

     ```sql